sudoitir-zz/sudoitir/README.md

 Hey there!
-I’m Mahdi, a software developer.
+I’m Mahdi, a backend developer.
-I’m interested in building web apps, GNU/Linux, and teaching / tutoring (both coding and non-coding things!).
+I’m interested in seeing and experiencing new environments and technologies, building web apps, GNU/Linux, and teaching / tutoring (both coding and non-coding things!).
 Good team player and a self-learner.
-Very interested in seeing and experiencing new environments and technologies .

 You can reach me on the https://link.sudoit.ir/
 <!---